mialkin/docs/design patterns/abstract factory.md

 # Abstract factory

-The **abstract factory** is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+The **abstract factory** is a creational software design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

 ## Participants